↖ Homepage of the site 'What to do with your life?'

 |

-Lastly, the ego consists of the desire to bend reality to our worldview, to our beliefs.
+Finally, the ego consists of our will to bend reality to our worldview, our beliefs.

 |

-Any spiritual school, as well as any educational method, includes a component of ego mastery.
-It is, however, important to note that if one wants to achieve significant results in terms of the quality of living together, it is necessary to fight against all three aspects of the ego.
-Let us now examine the consequences of an insufficient struggle against each aspect of the ego:
+Every spiritual school, as well as every educational method, includes a component of ego mastery.
+However, it is important to note that if one wishes to achieve a significant result in terms of the quality of living together, one must fight against all three aspects of the ego.
+Let us now examine the consequences of insufficient struggle against each aspect of the ego:

 •